Arnesfield/remaq/README.md

 The schema is an object (of any property) that maps to a property from the data.

-You can assign the property directly or assign a `SchemaOptions` object.
+You can assign:

+- The property directly
+- A boolean value (value defaults to `null`)
+- A `SchemaOptions` object

 #### SchemaOptions.from